TNKase Side Effects

 Applies to tenecteplase: intravenous kit, intravenous powder for solution

-Along with its needed effects, tenecteplase (the active ingredient contained in TNKase) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tenecteplase (the active ingredient contained in TNKase) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tenecteplase:More common
+If any of the following side effects occur while taking tenecteplase, check with your doctor immediately:More common

 - Bleeding or bruising of any kind, especially around the place of injection